Preparing for CMBS workout and negotiating effectively.

 Once you miss a payment or violate a covenant, you lose certain freedoms of action – and you signal distress.
 Leverage shifts heavily to the lender after default, so in the period before a default, take steps to position yourself:

 Consider Preemptive Engagement – Carefully: This is tricky.
-Servicers are generally unable to modify before default due to REMIC rules.
+Servicers are generally unable to modify before a default due to REMIC rules.
 But you can talk to your master servicer or a special servicer if default is foreseeable (PSAs allow transfer for “imminent default”).
 Some borrowers choose to request transfer to special servicing in advance when a maturity default is certain, to start the process.
 This can be a double-edged sword: it signals you have an issue and starts incurring special servicing fees (which you ultimately pay).
 However, it might get the ball rolling on a resolution sooner.
 If you go that route, be prepared to sign a pre-negotiation agreement immediately (the servicer will demand it) and to submit a well-crafted proposal package (business plan, financials, etc.).
-In many cases, it’s advisable to engage professional advisors before taking this step, as they can communicate with the servicer more deftly (and sometimes informally feel out receptiveness).
+One should engage professional advisors before taking this step, as they can communicate with the servicer more deftly (and sometimes informally feel out receptiveness).

 3. Build Your “Workout Team” and Intel Network